sudarshan-koirala/open-research-ANA/README.md

 LANGSMITH_API_KEY=your_key
 EOF

-# Start the agent
+# Start the agent using LangGraph Studio
-langgraph up

-# Note the API URL from the output (e.g., http://localhost:8000)
+# Note the API URL from the LangGraph Studio (e.g., http://localhost:62216)
 ```

 ### 4. Start the Frontend